History of the Club:

 Sometimes in the West we don’t really get Martial Arts.
 People often see the black belt as the end of their training, the pinnacle of achievement.
 It’s true that to reach shodan (1st dan black belt) especially in aikido, requires considerable time, effort and application and often blood, sweat and tears.
 But it’s our belief that this should not be seen as the end, rather the start of the next stage of development.

-Facebook Page: Tunbridge-Wells-Shodokan-Aikido-Club
+Facebook Page: Shodokan-Invicta-Aikido-Club